Start Here

 Read the welcome post.
 It explains what Life After Call is, who it’s for, and what I’m doing here.

-Read the welcome post, then pick one pillar that matches the part of your life that’s bugging you most.
+Read the welcome post, then pick one pillar that matches the part of your life that’s bugging you most right now.

-• Career and Wealth (non-clinical) if it’s the rental, the side venture, or the money.
+- Career and Wealth (non-clinical) is for the rental, the side venture, or anything to do with physician money.

-• Elevated Leisure if you keep skipping vacations because planning feels like work.
+- Elevated Leisure if you keep skipping vacations because the planning feels like another job.

 You’re not behind.
 You’re busy.
-This is the single most common worry I hear from colleagues, and it’s almost never true in practice.
+That’s the most common worry I hear from colleagues, and it’s almost never true in practice.

 Three pieces of advice before you read anything else:

-2. Pick one task that’s not clinical and not life-or-death.
-A meal plan.
-A trip outline.
-A draft of an annoying email.
+- Pick one task that’s not clinical and not life-or-death.
+A meal plan, a trip outline, a draft of an annoying email.
 That’s your test case.

 The tools I personally use